api3dao/beacon-reader-example/README.md

 yarn install
 ```

-### Temporary instructions until services is properly published

-Because [services package](https://github.com/api3dao/services) is installed as
-github URL it doesn't contain the built javascript files that are expected to be
-in the downloaded dependency (when downloading from npm).
-The workaround for now
-is to build it manually, using the following:

-1. `cd node_modules/@api3/services`
-2. `yarn install`
-3. `yarn build`

 The beacon reader app can be run on multiple networks.
 Read the section below
 for more details.